 polycystic ovary syndrome

 (PCOS).
 PCOS may be an underlying cause of amenorrhea or oligomenorrhea (too few periods).
-The pills are intended to slow down ovarian function because the ovaries are producing too much male hormones.
+The pills are intended to slow down ovarian function because the ovaries are over-producing male hormones.

 Possible side effects include: Abdominal painNauseaSwellingWeight gainMood changesBreast tendernessSpotting between periods

 Progestogen is available in many forms, including oral pills, injections, IUD, and vaginal gel.
-Examples of common names include: Oral pills—medroxyprogesterone acetate
+Examples of common names include: Oral pills—medroxyprogesterone acetate, norethindrone,

 If your ovaries are producing estrogen, your doctor may prescribe progestogen.